4.2. 3 Story Building: Sensitivity Analysis

 Note

-The user has the option when using the OpenSees SIM application to provide no postprocess script (in which case the main script must create a results.out file containing a single line with as many space separated numbers as QoI or the user may provide a Python script that also performs the postprocessing.
+The user has the option when using the OpenSees SIM application to provide no post-process script (in which case the main script must create a results.out file containing a single line with as many space-separated numbers as QoI or the user may provide a Python script that also performs the postprocessing.
 An example of a postprocessing Python script is postprocess.py.
-The python script at present only respods to nodal displacements.
+The Python script at present only responds to nodal displacements.

-The steps are the same as the previous example, with exception of step 4 defining the EDP.
+The steps are the same as the previous example, except step 4 defining the EDP.

 1. For the EDP panel, we will change the generator to User Defined.
-In the panel that presents itself the user must provide the paths to both the recorder commands and the postprocessing script.
-Next the user must provide information on the response parameters they are interested in.
-The user presses the Add button and the enters Disp_10_1, RMSA_10_1, and Force_1_1 in the entry field as shown in figure below.
+In the panel that presents itself, the user must provide the paths to both the recorder commands and the postprocessing script.
+Next, the user must provide information on the response parameters they are interested in.
+The user presses the Add button and the entries Disp_10_1, RMSA_10_1, and Force_1_1 in the entry field as shown in the figure below.

 ../../../../../_images/9story-EDP-USER1.png

-2. Next click on the ‘Run’ button.
-This will cause the backend application to launch dakota.
+2. Next, click on the ‘Run’ button.
+This will cause the backend application to launch Dakota.
 When done the RES tab will be selected and the results will be displayed.
-The results show the values the mean and standard deviation as before but now only for the one quantity of interest.
+The results show the values of the mean and standard deviation as before but now only for the one quantity of interest.

 ../../../../../_images/9story-RES-USER1.png